spikelucky/spikelucky/README.md

 - 👋 Hi, I’m @spikelucky (my first 2 dogs names in case you wondered)
+- 🧑‍🔬 I have done academic research in ocean waves and shape memory alloys, and have a PhD in Ocean Engineering
 - 🏢 I'm working for Shipwright LLC as research engineer and also as developer
 - 💻📱 I'm currently working on the SAFESEA app which will give mariners quick access to ship documents in emergencies
 - 👀 I’m interested in data analysis and app programming